 Make sure the file is less than the 1 MB limit for a successful upload.

 How do I change the logo file that I uploaded earlier?

 Click on the 'x' icon next to the uploaded logo file.
 You will see a notification about the successful deletion of the file.
 Click on the upload icon and upload a new logo file.

 Is it mandatory to specify all configurations in the Arcana Developer Dashboard Configure section?

 If you do not configure any authentication providers in your 'Testnet' or 'Mainnet' configuration profile settings in the Arcana Developer Dashboardd, then your app can only onboard users via the passwordless option that is enabled by default.
 You can use the plug-and-play UI via the

 connect method or build your own auth UI and use the

 loginWithLink method to onboard users via the passwordless login option.

-When integrating with the Arcana Auth SDK, the application developer can use the
+The application developer can use the